mellaadaktary/assignment3-2/README.md

 ## Overview
-These instructions will guide you to create two file server with a load balancer distributing traffic to them.
+These instructions will guide you to create two file server with a load balancer distributing traffic to them. along with a firewall on each droplet controlling which type of traffic is allowed while nginx runs the servers.

 # Requirements: